nickjj/plutus/README.md

 - Categories and subcategories are unrestricted along with being easy to change later
 - Flexible summary reporting options to see your data from different angles
   - For example:
-    - "How much more or less do I make during certain times of the year?"
+    - *"How much more or less do I make during certain times of the year?"*
       - `plutus show --summary date`
-    - "Show me all of my categories so I can quickly spot off by 1 character typos"
+    - *"Show me all of my categories so I can quickly spot off by 1 character typos"*
       - `plutus show --summary` (it's grouped by category by default)
-    - "Show me all income and business expenses for 2025"
+    - *"Show me all income and business expenses for 2025"*
       - `plutus show "^2025-.*(Income|Business Expenses):" --summary-with-items`
         - This filter pattern is dependent on your category names
 - Bidirectionally sort items by date (default), category, amount and more
   - Items are always sorted by date on disk in the CSV file, sorting is done in memory for displaying
+- Supports creating custom aliases as shortcuts to quickly generate reports
+  - This helps avoid needing to type regex filters or always passing the same flags
 - It is reasonably fast, a sorted summary for 12,000 items takes ~100ms on my 10 year old computer
   - Printing a summary with 100,000 items takes 560ms
     - For my use case, that would be around 70 years of finance tracking